-- i.
-A suitably qualified Environmental Control Officer (ECO) must be appointed in order to ensure that all visual related aspects are adequately mitigated and monitored for the duration of the construction phase.
+- A suitably qualified Environmental Control Officer (ECO) must be appointed in order to ensure that all visual related aspects are adequately mitigated and monitored for the duration of the construction phase33.
 The ECO officer must be qualified to monitor and enforce visual impact related management and mitigation measures. - ii.
-The ECO must monitor use of light and levels of light pollution by means of regular spot-checks, to be included in monthly compliance reporting. - At the end of a construction phase, a lighting audit must be undertaken by the ECO to ensure iii. that conditions regarding the management of lighting impacts at night have been met. - iν.
-In order to minimise the probability of negative community responses, a competent staff member should be appointed at the beginning of the operational phase, to be responsible for handling any complaints or concerns received by any I&AP's (and any other affected neighbours).
+The ECO must monitor use of light and levels of light pollution by means of regular spot-checks, to be included in monthly compliance reporting. - In order to minimise the probability of negative community responses, a competent staff iii. member should be appointed at the beginning of the operational phase, to be responsible for handling any complaints or concerns received by any I&AP's (and any other affected neighbours).